shohinikundu/shohinikundu.github.io/_pages/about.md

 ---
 ### PhD Candidate in Finance

 I am Shohini Kundu, a PhD candidate at the University of Chicago Booth School of Business.
-My primary research interests include financial intermediation and regulation, corporate finance, and macroeconomics.
-I am also interested in entrepreneurship and economic development.
+My primary research interests include financial intermediation, regulation, and macroeconomics.
+I have a secondary interest in entrepreneurship and emerging market finance.